chbrown/set/README.md

 Basically I just need a little bit of an extension to allow for experiment design, and then a backend to collect answers (coming soon, at formious.com).

+### Credits

+Almost forgot!
+Wouldn't have been possible without the absolutely awesome .ai output plugin by [these guys: MIX Online Lab](http://visitmix.com/labs/ai2canvas/).
+I will be definitely using your tool in other projects.